echenley/chartreuse/README.md

-# Chartreuse - Functional 2D Graph Visualization
+# PearGraph - 2D Graphing App

 This is a work in progress...